thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/map/polyline_stroke_color_fn.md

-#### Path point color function
+#### Polyline stroke color function

 <div class="divider"></div>
 <br/>

 *function (data, dsData): string*

-A JavaScript function used to compute color of the path point.
+A JavaScript function used to compute stroke color of the polyline.

 **Parameters:**